Matías Kranevitter

-Claudio Matías Kranevitter ([maˈti.as kɾaneˈβiteɾ]; born 21 May 1993) is an Argentine professional footballer who plays as a defensive midfielder for Argentine Primera División club River Plate.
+Claudio Matías Kranevitter ([maˈti.as kɾaneˈβiteɾ]; born 21 May 1993) is an Argentine professional footballer who plays as a defensive midfielder for Süper Lig club Fatih Karagümrük.

 Club career

 River Plate

 Born in San Miguel de Tucumán, Kranevitter started his career at San Martín de Tucumán's youth setup, but left the club at the age of 12 due to his family's poor financial situation.
 In 2007, aged 14, he joined River Plate after impressing on a trial.

 After being initially assigned to the reserves, Kranevitter was also a member of the under-20s during its U-20 Copa Libertadores winning campaign in 2012.
 On 2 December of that year he made his first team debut, coming on as a second-half substitute in a 1–0 home win against Lanús.

 Kranevitter was promoted to the main squad by new manager Ramón Díaz.
 Initially a backup to Leonardo Ponzio and Cristian Ledesma, he appeared in 30 matches during the 2013–14 season, 16 as a starter, overcoming the latter midway through the campaign.

 In September 2014, already a regular starter, Kranevitter suffered a metatarsus injury, being ruled out until the following year.
 In October, however, he trained with crutches and returned to action in late November, being utilized in both legs of 2014 Copa Sudamericana Finals.
+The successes continued in 2015, highlighted by winning the Recopa Sudamericana and the Copa Libertadores.

 Atlético Madrid

 On 25 August 2015, La Liga side Atlético Madrid reached an agreement with River for the sale of Kranevitter, for a rumoured fee of €8 million.
-He was officially announced three days later, being immediately loaned back to River until December.
+He was officially announced three days later, being immediately loaned back to River until December in order to compete in the Club World Cup.

 Assigned to the main squad in January 2016, Kranevitter was handed the no. 8 shirt.
-He made his debut in the main category on 14 February, coming on as a substitute for goalscorer Fernando Torres in a 1–0 away win against Getafe CF.
+He made his debut on 6 January in the first leg of the Copa del Rey Round of 16 against Rayo Vallecano.
+He made his league debut on 14 February, coming on as a substitute for goalscorer Fernando Torres in a 1–0 away win against Getafe CF.

 Sevilla (loan)

-On 7 July 2016, Kranevitter was loaned to fellow top tier club Sevilla FC, in a season-long deal.
+On 7 July 2016, Kranevitter was loaned to fellow top-tier club Sevilla FC, in a season-long deal.